awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 # Working with Amazon CloudWatch Logs<a name="cloudwatch-logs"></a>

-If an Amazon Kinesis Data Analytics application is misconfigured, it can transition to a running state during application start or update but not process any data into the in\-application input stream\.
+If an Amazon Kinesis Data Analytics application is misconfigured, it can transition to a running state during application start\.
+Or it can update but not process any data into the in\-application input stream\.
 By adding a CloudWatch log option to the application, you can monitor for application configuration problems\.

 Amazon Kinesis Data Analytics can generate configuration errors under the following conditions:
-+ The Kinesis Stream used for input doesn't exist\.
++ The Kinesis data stream used for input doesn't exist\.
 + The Amazon Kinesis Data Firehose delivery stream used for input doesn't exist\.
 + The Amazon S3 bucket used as a reference data source doesn't exist\.
 + The specified file in the reference data source in the S3 bucket doesn't exist\.